MagdalenaOlak/Java_solutions/README.md

-- [InvertedTriangleLeft](https://gist.github.com/MagdalenaOlak/92fc65ce108a8fee1dc4b6ece1a74afa) - Draw an inverted equilateral triangle like below with '*' characters taking the number of stars in the base = 6.
+- <a name=""></a>[InvertedTriangleLeft](https://gist.github.com/MagdalenaOlak/92fc65ce108a8fee1dc4b6ece1a74afa) - Draw an inverted equilateral triangle like below with '*' characters taking the number of stars in the base = 6.
 Each next level should have 1 star less.
 Enter the number of stars in the triangle.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/66574001/193445531-dcf87bda-39c7-4efd-ae32-00d1ca072f04.png" />